Angevin Empire: France

-All the continental domains that the Angevin kings ruled were governed by a seneschal at the top of the hierarchical system, with lesser government officials such as baillis, vicomtes, and prévôts.
+All of the continental domains ruled by the Angevin kings were governed by a seneschal at the top of the hierarchical system, with lesser government officials such as baillis, vicomtes, and prévôts.
 However, all counties and duchies would differ to an extent.

 Greater Anjou is a modern term to describe the area consisting of Anjou, Maine, Touraine, Vendôme, and Saintonge.
 Here, prévôts, the seneschal of Anjou, and other seneschals governed.
-They were based at Tours, Chinon, Baugé, Beaufort, Brissac, Angers, Saumur, Loudun, Loches, Langeais and Montbazon.
 However, the constituent counties, such as Maine, were often administered by the officials of the local lords, rather than their Angevin suzerains.
-Maine was at first largely self-ruling and lacked administration until the Angevin kings made efforts to improve administration by installing new officials, such as the seneschal of Le Mans.
-These reforms came too late for the Angevins however, and only the Capetians saw the beneficial effects of this reform after they annexed the area.
+Maine was initially largely self-governing and lacked centralized administration until the Angevin kings made efforts to improve governance by installing new officials, such as the seneschal of Le Mans.
+These reforms came too late for the Angevins, however, and only the Capetians saw the beneficial effects of this reform after they annexed the area.

 Aquitaine differed in the level of administration in its different constituent regions.
-Gascony was a very loosely administrated region.
+Gascony was a very loosely administered region.
 Officials were stationed mostly in Entre-Deux-Mers, Bayonne, Dax, but some were found on the pilgrimage route to Santiago de Compostela and also on the river Garonne up to Agen.
-The rest of Gascony was not administered, despite being such a large area compared to other smaller, well-administered provinces.
-This difficulty when it came to administering the region wasn't new – it had been just as difficult for the previous Poitevin dukes to cement their authority over this area.
+The rest of Gascony was not administered, despite being a significantly larger area compared to other, smaller, well-administered provinces.
+This difficulty when it came to administering the region was not new – it had been just as difficult for the previous dukes to cement their authority over this area.
 A similar state of affairs was found in the eastern provinces of Périgord and Limousin, where there was not much of a royal administrative system and practically no officials were stationed.
 Indeed, there were lords that ruled these regions as if they were "sovereign princes" and they had extra powers, such as the ability to mint their own coins, something English lords had been unable to do for decades.
 The Lusignans, for example, became rivals to the Angevins during John's rule as he attempted to consolidate his power.
-Officials could be stationed in Poitou, however, due to a large concentration of castles compared to the rest of Aquitaine.
+Officials could be stationed in Poitou, however, as there was a large concentration of castles compared to the rest of Aquitaine.